 Prototypes in the startup world are used to showcase the potential of both the idea and its maker, generating support for its development.
 More broadly, an example of your work can get your foot in the door and provide a basis on which someone can hire or mentor you.

 How you go about creating your 1st piece of work depends on your chosen market.
 For instance, if you’re producing consumer goods such as clothing or furniture, you may need to buy raw material and experiment with manufacturing techniques.
 Conversely, professional services such as advisory may require case studies and testimonials.
 Digital services, including website design, could be marketed via a portfolio of previous work.

 Once your idea has been validated and you have at least 1 work example, it’s time to start promoting your services, which is commonly done via a website.
 Building a website for a small business needn’t be time-consuming or expensive, particularly if you use solutions such as WordPress or Squarespace.
 Individuals with little to no website building experience can use website builders like these with ease.

 Announcing you’re open for business even if it feels too early to do so can open up opportunities to meet mentors, collaborators, and even potential clients.
+Using social media as a means to promote your new business is great for this.
 For example, if you’re offering freelance graphic design services, you can change your work status on LinkedIn and create a series of posts detailing your working style.
 Conversely, a fintech entrepreneur may want to share their vision for the industry at hackathons and pitch events.

 5. Build a Support Network